oendemann/building-a-piano/README.md

 ## What I Learned

 1. Media queries in CSS can be used to make a responsive website (e.g. when the window is between x pixels in width and y pixels in height, the webpage does "blank").
-2. Overflow of a variable can be hidden using the "overflow: hidden" syntax;
+2. Overflow of a variable can be hidden using the "overflow: hidden" syntax.

 ## Acknowledgments